YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 - Mid sensitivities are arguably the best for tracking targets at close-to-mid-range (~5-30 m), compared to High sensitivities where you might struggle not to overshoot your target, and Low sensitivities where you might struggle to keep up with your target.
 This can be dependent upon the character movement speed in a given game, among other factors.
 - Compared to a sensitivity in the High or Low range, a Mid sensitivity can have more of those awkward in-between zones that are outside of your comfortable wrist aiming range but also too close for comfortably arm aiming.
 The exact zones that could feel awkward for you may vary based on your exact sensitivity and individual anatomy/biomechanics, but these awkward zones would require more careful movements to precisely cover, making them more inefficient and difficult to cover.
 You can of course practice to cover those zones more consistently, but doing so will always be more prone to error compared to the more comfortable zones.
 - Proper positioning, pre-aiming, and crosshair placement can help mitigate some of these drawbacks while enhancing strengths, but arguably not as much compared to High or Low sensitivities, because both the strengths and weaknesses of Mid sensitivities are inherently somewhat diluted by comparison.
 - In some games, like Overwatch, TTK is relatively high compared to some other games (character-dependent), and there is no accuracy penalty for shooting while strafing, often leading to drawn out engagements with a lot of tracking and fishing for headshots, which may warrant a Mid sensitivity.
 Additionally, there are characters who have to deal with targets in various situations at various ranges and do NOT have any ADS options (ex.
 Cassidy, Hanzo, Soldier: 76, etc.).
 These kinds of characters will often encounter non-ideal situations where they may have to deal with a close-range character diving in on them, or try to hit shots on a distant target that is difficult to move in on due to protection from their team.
 As these kinds of situations are frequent and difficult to completely avoid, it is potentially difficult to justify a High or Low sensitivity that would excessively hinder their ability to deal with either the very close-range or far-range situations.
-On the other hand, there are other characters who DO have ADS zoom options (ex.
+On the other hand, there are other characters who DO have ADS zoom options AND are required to make relatively wide flicks while in ADS (ex.
 Ashe, Widowmaker, Ana, etc.), specialize in closer-range engagements (ex.
 Genji, Reaper, Tracer, etc.), or even don't rely on precision aim at all (ex.
 Reinhardt, Moira, etc.).
 For these characters, it seems reasonable to potentially justify playing them on higher sensitivities, as they are effectively playing a completely different game.

 # ADS Mouse Sensitivity Multipliers